 Stop!
 Don't Assume it is Safe to...

-- Don't assume that leaving your computer unattended anywhere for a couple of minutes will be safe.
+1) Don't assume by leaving your computer unattended anywhere for a couple of minutes it will be safe.

-- Don't assume a bicycle cable lock or heavy chain will make it difficult for a thief to steal your bike.
-Use a U-lock bicycle lock.
+3) Don't assume a bicycle cable lock or heavy chain will make it difficult for a thief to steal your bike.
+Use a U lock type bicycle lock.

-- Don't assume walking alone late at night is safe.
-Always walk in numbers, in familiar areas and well-lit streets.
+5) Don't assume walking alone late at night is safe.
+Always walk in numbers, in familiar areas and well lit streets.

-- Don't assume a stranger giving or asking for money is your friend.
-Once you take out your money, the stranger may use the opportunity to take your wallet or purse and run.
+6) Don't assume a stranger giving or asking for money is your friend.
+Once you take out your money, the stranger may take your wallet and purse and run away with it.

-- Don't assume the person entering a secured building behind you is a student.
+7) Don't assume a person behind you entering a secured building is a student.
 If they are a student they will have access to the area.
 Do not open the door for anyone.
-Click here to view an informative video on “tailgating.”

 8) Don't assume your parentsâ homeowners insurance will take care of a theft in your residential housing on campus.
 Policies vary - check with your homeowner insurance to be sure of coverage.